 This radio has the distinguishment of being a Public Alert Certified radio so it will give you warnings if there is bad weather coming.

-There is not much stated about how fast you can charge a small device but using USB you can charge things.
+There is not much stated about how fast you can charge a small device but using USB you can charge things like your phone.
 The charging capabilities are listed as 5 watts and 0.3 amps out.

 Clock and Emergency Buzzer